 See Drugs Approved for Breast Cancer for more information.

-Targeted therapy is a type of treatment that uses drugs or other substances to identify and attack specific cancer cells without harming normal cells.
+Targeted therapy is a type of treatment that uses drugs or other substances to identify and attack specific cancer cells.
+Targeted therapies usually cause less harm to normal cells than chemotherapy or radiation therapy do.
 Monoclonal antibody therapy, tyrosine kinase inhibitors, cyclin-dependent kinase inhibitors, and mammalian target of rapamycin (mTOR) inhibitors are types of targeted therapies used to treat men with breast cancer.

 Types of monoclonal antibody therapy include the following: